sethpuckett/flashcards/README.md

 * Minimal or no keyboard support

 This application is an attempt to solve these problems with the following features:
 * Decks and cards are managed via Google Spreadsheets.
-This makes it easy to add, remove, and edit cards en masse.
+This makes it easy to add, remove, and edit cards.
 * No ads or other clutter.
 A minimal UI limits distraction and supports focused study.
 * Once a deck is loaded there are no more calls to the server.
-Switching, hiding, revealing, and shuffling cards is all handled client side, meaning the application is quick and responsive.
+Switching, hiding, revealing, and shuffling cards is all handled in the browser, meaning the application is quick and responsive.
-* Once a deck is loaded all primary functionality is available via keyboard shortcuts (using one hand).
+* Once a deck is loaded all primary functionality is available via keyboard shortcuts.
 After a small learning curve managing the flashcards via the keyboard is significantly faster than fiddling with a mouse.

 ## User Guide